 - Chevening Green Volunteer of the Year Award

-- Chevening Scholar-Led Volunteer Project of the Year Award
+- Chevening Community Volunteer of the Year Award

 - Chevening Volunteer of the Year Award

 There will be one winner in each award category.
-Scholars can be nominated for these awards by other scholars, university and students’ union staff, or staff from the charity or organisation where the volunteering has taken place.
+Details of the nomination process will be provided later in the year.
 A panel of judges will assess the nomination and will be looking at the overall impact and outcomes of the nominee’s volunteering, as well as looking for leadership and other character traits that make the nominee worthy of special recognition.

 Remember, if you have taken part in volunteering and you would like to share your stories, photos, videos and more, send them to your programme officer.
 We love to hear about the incredible things you get up to, and your work will hopefully help those in need, and encourage others to follow in your footsteps.